telerik/winforms-docs/dock/getting-started.md

 ![dock-getting-started 001](images/dock-getting-started001.png)

->note The list on the left side of the preview displays all created windows.
+>tip The list on the left side of the preview displays all created windows.
 From this list you can set the __Visibility__ of the **ToolWindows** to *false*, if you do not need some of them visible at run time initially.
 >

 5\.
 Again from the **RadRibbonBar**, click on the __Add DocumentWindow__ button three times to add three __DocumentWindows__ instances.